Welcome to Dinnington Group Practice

 We are sending all our prescriptions electronically to the pharmacies.
 If you have not already signed up for electronic prescribing you will be asked to do so.
 If a pharmacy closes because of staff shortages or illness we will direct your prescriptions to another site.
 If you are staying at home a well family member or friend can collect your prescriptions for you and the local pharmacies are doing home deliveries where possible.

-My implant or coil has run out and I can’t get it changed.
-What should I do about my contraception?
+My implant or coil has run out, can get it I changed?

 You can also get further advice about contraception, abortion and other forms of sexual and reproductive healthcare during the Coronavirus (Covid-19) epidemic here.